ishapiro/joplin-chatgpt-plugin/README.md

 ### Chat Panel
 - Open the ChatGPT side panel from the toolbar
 - Type messages to interact with ChatGPT
+- Use action buttons for quick operations:
+  - **📝 Append Reply to Note**: Add ChatGPT response to current note
+  - **🔄 Replace Note with Reply**: Replace entire note with ChatGPT response
+  - **📄 Create New Note**: Create new note with ChatGPT response
-- Use "Use Note Context" to include current note in conversation
+  - **📋 Copy Note to Prompt**: Copy current note content to chat input
-- Access quick actions for note improvement
+  - **✂️ Copy Selected to Prompt**: Copy selected text to chat input
+  - **✅ Check Grammar**: Fix grammar and spelling of selected text

 ### Commands
 Access these commands through the command palette (Ctrl/Cmd + Shift + P):

 - **Improve Note with ChatGPT**: Enhance the current note's content
 - **Use Note as ChatGPT Prompt**: Send note content as context to ChatGPT
-- **Replace Note with ChatGPT Output**: Replace entire note with AI response
-- **Replace Selection with ChatGPT Output**: Replace selected text only
+- **Check Grammar with ChatGPT**: Fix grammar and spelling of selected text
-- **Copy ChatGPT Output to Clipboard**: Generate content and copy to clipboard
+- **Copy ChatGPT Response to Clipboard**: Generate content and copy to clipboard
-- **Generate Tags with ChatGPT**: Auto-generate relevant tags
-- **Summarize Note with ChatGPT**: Create a summary of the current note
+- **ChatGPT Chat Panel (side window)**: Open the interactive chat panel

 ### Workflow Examples